shushen/dpdk-ovs/docs/04_Sample_Configurations/02_Userspace-vHost.md

 ### Install fuse library

 Intel® DPDK vSwitch now includes the `fuse` library at compile time.
 This library must exist on the system or the application will fail to compile.
-This can be installed through the distributions repository or it can be [built from source][fuse-source]
+This can be installed through the distributions repository or it can be [built from source][fuse-source].

 ______